JuliaAnten/Read-A-Lot/DESIGN.md

 		makes sure only "popular" books are retrieved
 4. Actually requests books from API
 5. Model class for answers.
 An answer exists of a string and a number which states is it's the correct answer.
-Trophee.
+Trophy.
 Shows 3 highest scores
 	- onCreateOptionsMenu
 		creates high score button
 	- onOptionsSelected